rony-13/muazzin-telegram-bot/README.md

 - `/start` - Start the bot and see instructions.
 - `/prayer City Country [method]` - Get prayer times for your location.
   Example: `/prayer Dhaka Bangladesh`
+- `/hadith` - Get random times for your locationhadith from Sahih Bukhari.

 ### Automatic Features